 Upon server Pod (servers) switches by JungleWP we create a temporary snapshot (image of the server) that last 6 days when the server is taken out of service that we can use to get back everything to normal or perform data recovery.

-Each JungleWP care Plan comes with Daily or real-time site backups on top of server side weekly backups that allow for quick data recovery.
+Each JungleWP Premium Care Plan unlike our Essential Plans comes with Daily or real-time site backups on top of server side weekly backups that allow for quick data recovery by our clients.

 These offsite daily or real-time backups will not work when switching between multiple servers as they are not intended for site migration, their purpose is to be able to restore data quickly on the same sever.